illustrade / Pixabay

 - Who is following your LinkedIn Company Page?

 - Pay attention.
 There could be potential customers, employees, and strategic partners following you.

 - Do you have any Showcase Pages?

 - If so, do you have specific content for those Showcase Pages?

-Start here and you will have a great overview of how you, your employees and your organization looks on LinkedIn and on all the search engines.
+Start here and you will have a great overview of how you, your employees and your organization look on LinkedIn and on all the search engines.

 This article originally appeared in Intero.